-If you are having trouble with a device, try going to the manufacturer’s website and then to the troubleshooting/support section.
+If you are having trouble with a device, try going to the troubleshooting/support section of the manufacturer’s website.
 You may be able to solve the problem yourself and save some time.
 Or try searching for the problem using a search engine such as Google or Microsoft Bing.
-Other users may have had the same problem, and you may be able to find an answer online.
+Other users may have had the same problem, and you may be able to find their solutions online.

 Check the Warranty

-Set aside at least a half-hour for a phone call to customer service.
+Set aside at least 30 minutes for a phone call to a company’s customer service number.
 The call may take more or less time, but normally it is not a quick chat.

 Have the Important Information Ready

-If you are calling technical support for a product, have the serial number, product number and the make and model number ready.
+If you are calling for technical support for a product, have the serial number, product number, and make and model number ready.
 Try to have your receipt ready as well.
 The receipt should show the date of purchase, where the item was purchased and how much you paid for it.

 Have the Product in Front of You